Humane Society of Scott County

 - Pet waste must be picked up when you walk them in a public area.

-Ichabod is one of many pets at the Humane Society of Scott County
+Wilbur is an adoptable pet at the Humane Society of Scott County